cdoremus/deno-blog/posts/DRAFT_Using_Preact_Signals_with_Fresh.2022-10-31.md

 # Using Preact Signals with Fresh

-[Fresh](https://fresh.deno.dev) is the Deno full-stack framework created by [Luca Casonato](https://github.com/lucacasonato) of the Deno core team and now [hosted in the Deno github repository](https://github.com/denoland/fresh).

-Fresh makes it easy to create web sites that have mostly static content like this blog (built with Fresh).
-This blog post assume you have some familiarity with Fresh.
+[Fresh](https://fresh.deno.dev) is the Deno full-stack framework created by [Luca Casonato](https://github.com/lucacasonato) of the Deno core team and now [hosted in the Deno github repository](https://github.com/denoland/fresh).This blog post assume you have some familiarity with Fresh.
 If not, see the [Fresh documentation](https://fresh.deno.dev/docs/introduction) to get up to speed.

-Fresh uses [Preact](https://preactjs.com) under the covers.
-Preact is a lightweight version of [React](https://reactjs.org) that uses components and other React functionality (like context and hooks), so it is easy for a React developer to migrate to Preact.
+Fresh uses [Preact](https://preactjs.com) for the UI.
 Recently the Preact team has released a new library called [Signals](https://preactjs.com/blog/introducing-signals/) for reactive state management.
+Preact Signals are used for both global and local state management.

 This post will demonstrate how to use Signals with Fresh.

-## Using Signals for State Management

-Preact Signals are used for both global and local state management.

 I created a basic Fresh Todo app to illustrate the use of Preact Signals.
 The source code can be found [in this Github repo](https://github.com/cdoremus/fresh-todo-signals).

-## Global State Management
+## Global State Management with Preact Signals

 ### Setup